 I did mention before in a post that The Great Wall of China falls under my list of Must-Have places to visit in China.

-It’s an archaeological marvel, built with the blood, sweat, tears and even the bones of thousands of Chinese workers, hundreds of years ago.
+It’s an archaeological marvel, built with the blood and sweat of thousands of Chinese workers, hundreds of years ago.

-Having visited part of the wall from Ba Da Ling, I must admit that it is indeed grand 壮观 (magnificient).
+Having visited part of the wall from Ba Da Ling, I must admit that it is indeed grand (壮观).
 My heart skips a beat, when I catch a glimpse of the wall from the bus.
 It stretches from miles and miles and it’s a sight to behold.

 “美女，请让开！” (Beautiful lady, please move aside!) – Which is an oxymoron really.
-Why in the world would you ask a beautiful lady to get lost?
+Why in the world would you ask a beautiful lady to move away?

 There perhaps, a moment of peace and silence would envelop you.